FraeuleinFlauschig/TRIC/README.md

 When a fixture block contains a return statement, it will immediately terminate the test suite.
 This can be used to terminate a test suite early if for example some fatal error occurs.

-The following example shows a test suite that uses a fixture block to terminate before all tests found in the test suite have finished executing.
+The following example shows a test suite that uses a fixture block to terminate execution before all of the tests found are executed.
 The example illustrates also that test data defined in the process of the test suite is not affected by the isolated execution of a test.

 ```
 #include "tric.h"